Welcome to Compass Career Management Solutions

 What is "Outplacement"?

-By hiring an Outplacement firm, the transitioning business can not only help the exiting employee to move forward, but this assistance can also avoid or reduce the chance of legal entanglements with upset employees.
-Our Outplacement firm also provides “confidentiality”, which is a matter of professionalism, keeping their Candidate’s exchanges to themselves, and refraining from sharing the candidate’s comments onto the ex-employer.
+By hiring an Outplacement firm, the transitioning business cannot only help the exiting employee to move forward, but this assistance can also avoid or reduce the chance of legal entanglements between an upset employee and employer.
+Compass Career Management also provides “confidentiality”, which is a matter of professionalism, keeping their Candidate’s exchanges to themselves, and refraining from sharing a candidate’s comments onto the ex-employer.
 This Outplacement service is used by all industries and all levels.
-Each Outplacement program has general services, though the higher-level executives often are allowed more time with the Coach/Consultant and/or additional services at a higher rate.
+Each Outplacement program has general services, though the higher-level executives often receive more time with the Career Coach/Consultant and/or additional services at a higher rate.

 - No events currently scheduled

 Our Executive HR Coaches have over 20+ years in business and human resources experience.
 Our clientele recognizes and values the insight, exposure, and high integrity we share with their organizations.
 Our executive coaching enables their leaders to make sound, strategic decisions, which places them on the continued road of success.

 Performance Culture: A Program To Create A Fully Engaged And Productive Workforce

 Finally, a resource that promotes focused communication, effective training and development to strengthen the workforce with an excellent approach and mindset that encourages collaboration and team spirit.
 A CREDIBLE TOOL THAT BRINGS OUT QUALITY CHARACTERISTICS, ALONG WITH THE SKILLS AND STRENGTHS OF THE WORKFORCE, WHICH ENHANCES THE POTENTIAL CAPABILITIES OF AN ORGANIZATION.